carlos-biosca/2025-frontend-test/frontend/README.md

 React components are organized using a “one folder per component” structure to keep things tidy.
 The smaller, reusable components are inside the /common folder.
 Only the main MultiStepForm component sits on its own.

 All the server requests are in the /logic folder.
 I use try...catch with async/await to catch any errors during requests and to keep the code nice and readable.

+I have created a context to pass data needed through all the different screens and the function to move between them.